Velohimik/integer-division/README.md

-# Task 4 (Integer Division, OOP, algoritmization)

-## Basic task
+# Integer Division
-Write an application that divides numbers and prints result into console. + JUnit tests(!!!).
+The application that divides numbers and prints results into a console.

 Example of result:
 ```bash